-We need to process your data for the above purpose in order to effectively carry out consider that we need to use it for another related reason and that reason is compatible with the original purpose.
+We need to process your data for the above purpose in order to effectively carry out research, for the purpose of research.

+The additional requirement we meet to process this data is that the processing is necessary consider that we need to use it for another related reason and that reason is compatible with the original purpose.
 If we need to use your data for an unrelated purpose, we will seek your consent to use it for that new purpose.